5 Best South Carolina Registered Agent Services in 2023

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what South Carolina requires.

-In South Carolina, we’ll need to take a look at The Corporations, Partnerships, and Associations Chapter of the South Carolina Code of Laws, which says:
+In South Carolina, we’ll need to take a look at the Corporations, Partnerships, and Associations Chapter of the South Carolina Code of Laws, which says:

-• Every entity that files with the Secretary of State (both domestic and foreign) must appoint a registered agent
+• Every entity that files with the Secretary of State (both domestic and foreign) must appoint a registered agent.

-• The agent must be an individual resident of the state OR a corporation with the authority to operate in the state
+• The agent must be an individual resident of the state OR a corporation with the authority to operate in the state.

-• An agent must be continuously maintained
+• An agent must be continuously maintained.

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “South Carolina Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

-That said, national businesses like Northwest Registered Agent and ZenBusiness give you streamlined solutions.
+That said, national businesses like ZenBusiness give you streamlined solutions.
 Let’s say you’re using a local South Carolina-only registered agent service, but it’s time to add locations in North Carolina.
 You could search for an additional agent that services North Carolina businesses.
 But that’s going to require a lot of additional paperwork, including new receipts, new automatic payments, more emails…you get the idea.
 But if you’re using a national service, you can cut down the “new” paperwork and focus on what really matters: growing your business.

 Ultimately, the choice is up to you, and there’s no “wrong” answer.
 The most important thing is that you appoint one so you can run a compliant South Carolina business.

+The role of a South Carolina registered agent is critical to your company’s compliance and legal standing.
 This position requires dealing with seemingly simple tasks, yet if they’re handled incorrectly, they could cost you a considerable amount of money in fines and could even potentially see the state dissolve your business.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

-Like most states, South Carolina does not have an explicit age requirement (a few states require the appointed agent to be at least 18 years of age).
+Like most states, South Carolina does not have an explicit age requirement (some states require the appointed agent to be at least 18 years of age).
 That said, we do recommend that you pick a service like those listed above or a responsible individual that you trust.
 If the registered agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
 Most responsible adults can fill this role easily, but we do recommend careful consideration while you make this appointment.

 • Yes.
 If your registered agent is an individual, that person must live in South Carolina.
 If your agent is a business entity, that company must either be a domestic South Carolina business or one with the authority to conduct business in the state.